 The sacrament of baptism proclaims that we are saved by Christ alone and not through our own repentance and faith.
-It is a participation in the death and resurrection of Jesus Christ, in which our old selves have been crucified and renounced in Christ and we have been freed from the shackles of the past and given new through his resurrection.
-Baptism proclaims the good news that Christ has made us his own, and that it is only in him that our new life of faith and obedience emerges.
-Grace Communion International baptizes immersion.
+It is a participation in the death and resurrection of Jesus Christ, in which our old selves have been crucified and renounced in Christ and we have been freed from the shackles of the past and given new his resurrection. being through Baptism proclaims the good news that Christ has made us his own, and that it is only in him that our new life of faith and obedience emerges.
+Grace Communion International baptizes by immersion.